autumoswitzerland/autumo-ifacex-iprw/README.md

 Above Core Readers and Writers have many Interface Processor Configurations (IPCs) templates that connect to HubSpot, PayPal, Spotify or financial APIs, etc.

-If you want to run the Readers and Writers independently from autumo ifaceX, you can find all necessary API interfaces and objects in the ifaceX Developer project:
+If you want to run the additional Readers and Writers independently from autumo ifaceX, you can find all necessary API interfaces and objects in the ifaceX Developer project:

 https://github.com/autumoswitzerland/autumo-ifacex-developer